 Go to File > Account Settings and choose the Manage Visual Studio profile link.

 In the browser window, choose Edit profile and change the settings that you want.

 When you're done, choose Save changes.

-If you encounter any problems while signing in, please see the Accounts support page to get help.
+If you encounter any problems while signing in, please see the Subscription support page to get help.